 My favourite areas to stay

 Rosebank ticks the most boxes – in the northern suburbs but not too far from downtown, pedestrian-friendly, great shopping & art galleries, and a Gautrain metro station for quick links to the airport.
-Clico, 54 on Bath, Monarch or Winston are all good choices.
+Clico, 54 on Bath, Monarch, The Parkwood or Winston are all good choices.

 In the suburbs but not too far from Rosebank are The Saxon, Athol Place, The Munro and The Peech.
 The Four Seasons Westcliff has a great location between Rosebank and the CBD, with awesome views.

-If you’re an adventurer then urban Maboneng may be more your style – choose from cool AirBnBs or the new Hallmark Hotel.
+If you’re an adventurer then urban Maboneng may be more your style – choose from lots of cool AirBnBs.
 But skip Sandton – lots of big hotels but it’s a business hub with shiny buildings and giant malls, and little soul.

 What to do in 1-3 days, in order…

-1. First a walking tour of downtown – it’s like a museum of great architecture with hidden food, art & coffee gems everywhere – but you’ll need a good guide to find them (drop me a line, i can recommend many).
-Some things to head for – Maboneng’s hip street culture; Braamfontein’s galleries; the historic mining district; Newtown’s street art; great food at Urbanologi, Che, Sphere Monk or on the street at Soul Souvlaki; coffee at Craft, Origin, Father, Post, Flight or Doubleshot.
-On the edge of downtown is the amazing Victoria Yards, century-old industrial buildings being converted into artist studios (I work here).
+1. Book a walking tour of downtown – it’s like a museum of great architecture with hidden food, art & coffee gems everywhere – but you’ll need a good guide to find them (drop me a line, i can recommend many).
+Some things to head for – Maboneng’s hip street culture; Braamfontein’s galleries including Wits Art Museum (WAM); the historic mining district; Newtown’s street art; great food at Urbanologi, Che or on the street at Soul Souvlaki; coffee at Craft, Origin, Father, Post or Doubleshot.

-Afterwards, take some chill time on Keyes Art Mile in Rosebank with its galleries and and the chic bar at Marble for sundowner.
-Eat at café-style restaurants on the streets of the leafy suburbs of Parkhurst, Parktown North and Melville which are all close to here.
+Afterwards, take some chill time on Keyes Art Mile in Rosebank with its galleries and and the chic bar at Marble for sundowners.
+Eat at café-style restaurants on the streets of the leafy suburbs of Parkhurst, Parktown North and Melville which are all close to here – Coobs, Local Grill, Salvation Cafe, Bellinis and DW 11-13 are places the locals enjoy.

-3. A day out in the Cradle of Humankind will get you into the countryside, learn about our ancestral origins in the Maropeng interpretation centre, and eat well at Roots at Forum Homini.
+3. A day out in the Cradle of Humankind will get you into the countryside, learn about our ancestral origins in the Maropeng interpretation centre or go down into the caves at Sterkfontein, and eat at Roots at Forum Homini.